ChloeMiao99/Bigdata_Final_Project/README.md

 ### Timeline / Deliverables

-- **Milestone 3**: Feature engineering + hyperparameter tuning
-  - Tasks completed:
-    - Created detrended wage and wage bucket features
-    - Tuned models using grid search with cross-validation
-    - Evaluated model performance for both regression and classification

-- **Final Deliverable**:
-  - Deploy best-performing models
-  - Communicate results and business insights
-  - Submit comprehensive final report

-### Resources

-- PySpark MLlib documentation for scalable pipelines
-- ANOVA and IQR theory for outlier detection and variance analysis
-- GitHub and Jupyter notebooks for version control and experimentation

-### How to Contribute

-- Fork the repo
-- Create a feature or bugfix branch
-- Submit a pull request with description and comments
-- Follow project style guidelines

----
-Absolutely!
-Here's a polished and logically formatted version of your **📆 Timeline & Milestones** section, ready to be added to the README:

----

-## 📆 Timeline & Milestones

 ### ✅ Milestone 1: Project Plan & Data Understanding
 - Outlined project goals, tasks, and evaluation metrics
 - Described datasets, join logic, and handling of missing values